Frantic rush to reach scores of students missing for days after boarding school collapse in Indonesia

 Without specifying the exact number still alive, Syafii said rescue teams have managed to establish communication with several trapped people.

-Desperate family members have gathered at the school in town of Sidoarjo, about 670 kilometers (420 miles) east of Jakarta, where a list naming the missing students had been posted.
+Desperate family members have gathered at the school in Sidoarjo, about 670 kilometers (420 miles) east of Jakarta, where a list naming the missing students had been posted.

-The students were mostly boys aged between 12 and 18 who were performing afternoon prayers in a hall when the building collapsed on top of them on Monday, according to the Associated Press.
+The students were mostly boys aged between 12 and 18 who were performing afternoon prayers in a hall on Monday when the building collapsed on top of them, according to the Associated Press.

-Holy Abdullah Arif, 49, ran to the school when he heard about the collapse to find that his 13-year-old nephew was listed among the missing.
+Holy Abdullah Arif, 49, ran to the school when he heard about the incident to find that his 13-year-old nephew was listed among the missing.

 “I ran around screaming, ‘Rosi!
 Rosi!
 If you can hear me and can move, get out!’” he told Reuters news agency.